 For science and stem activities, we love making candy corn catapults and then exploring the scientific method with dissolving pumpkins.

 My students love making catapults and testing them out.
 Click here or on the image below to read a few more details and grab free printables.
 There are also a few more candy corn freebies on this post so make sure you check them out!

 I use a Writing Workshop format for writing instruction, but I still like to use seasonal prompts.
 The students love them, too.
 I have seasonal writing prompts for each major holiday in all three writing genres.
 Sometimes I use all three and sometimes I pull out a specific genre that I want the students to practice.

 My writing prompts are available in a few formats but my students love the task card format the best.
-They grab the card they want and a genre specific themed planning sheet and they are ready to plan and write.
-When the finish and are ready to publish their writing, they grab a themed publishing paper (also included in this pack) and complete their final draft.
+They grab the card they want and a genre-specific themed planning sheet and they are ready to plan and write.
+When they finish and are ready to publish their writing, they grab a themed publishing paper (also included in this pack) and complete their final draft.
 Click here to see the Halloween Writing Prompts in my TeachersPayTeachers store.

 Halloween Language and Grammar Activities

 Mad libs are so fun for reviewing parts of speech and are the perfect silly reading activity.
 Have the students fill out the word list first and then use that to complete the story.
 Then have them read their silly stories with partners or small groups.
 They will love it!
 This is also the perfect activity to do during or before a Halloween party.
 Click here or on the image to download this free Halloween reading/grammar activity.